Reducing your childcare bill

 There are various different ways parents can reduce the cost of their childcare bill.
 Your local Family Hub can offer you free impartial advice and support.

+Your 3 or 4 year old is entitled to a 15 hours free a week childcare.
+Working parents qualify for an additional 15 hours for their 3 and 4 year old.
 Find out information and check to see if your child is eligible for a free childcare place.

 Early years inclusion funding

 The Early Years Strategy Group in North East Lincolnshire aims to ensure support is available for Private, Voluntary and Independent settings that cater for early years’ children, to ensure ALL children are given the opportunities to reach their full potential and achieve improved, desired outcomes.